-- 2020 landings, revenues, and average price for longfin squid were down in 2020 compared to 2019.
-Landings have generally been variable and well below the quota in recent years.
-2021 landings are off to a slow start. - Longfin had a management track assessment in 2020.
+- 2021 landings, revenues, and average price for longfin squid were up in 2021 compared to 2020.
+Landings have generally been variable and well below the quota in recent years. - 2022 landings are off to a moderate start about double last year at this time but are still unlikely to achieve half of the 2022 Trimester 1 quota. - Longfin had a management track assessment in 2020.
 Based on 2019 data the fishery was not overfished.
 Overfishing reference points are not available. - Considerable variability is expected in abundance, availability, and landings for any squid fishery.